the1lab/1lab/src/Cat/Instances/Slice.lagda.md

 We shall prove that the functor `Total-space`{.Agda}, defined below, is an equivalence of categories, i.e. that it is fully faithful and essentially surjective.
 But first, we must define the functor!
-Like its name implies, it maps the functor $F : I → \sets$ to the first projection map $\rm{fst} : \sum F \to I$.
+Like its name implies, it maps the functor $F : I → \Sets$ to the first projection map $\rm{fst} : \sum F \to I$.

 ```agda